 Feeding and Care of Your Worms

 Not all worms are created equal in their needs to thrive.
-However, our composting worms were created very similar to eachother in food and bedding needs.
-We chose to work with Eisenia Fetida, (Reds) and Eisena Hortensis (Euros) because of their similar needs.
+However, our composting worms were created very similar to each other in food and bedding needs.
+We chose to work with Eisenia Fetida, and Eisenia Hortensis because of their similar needs.
+Both species are under the umbrella of "Red Wigglers" and "Composting Worms".
 Please remember to order and/or prepare your worm bin 2 weeks prior to your worm shipment.
-If you are ordering your worms and your farm from us at the same time, prepare by filing a bucket or a plastic tote with your organic waste and bedding in preparation of your worms' arrival.
+If you are ordering your worms and your farm from us at the same time, prepare by filling a bucket or a plastic tote with your organic waste and bedding in preparation of your worms' arrival.
 (I bet you are really excited!)

 WHAT TO FEED WORMS AND ADD TO BIN: